 Most of the time, that answer is no. If you don’t have a fundraising plan, I encourage you to develop one.
 Next to an organizational strategic plan, it is one of the most vital tools in your fundraising toolkit.

-For those rare birds who do have a written fundraising plan, I then ask, “What is your current needs list?”
-A majority of those folks do not have any idea what that is.
+For Nonprofits that have a written fundraising plan, I then ask, “What is your current needs list?”
+A majority of organizations do not have any idea what that is.

 If you don’t know what needs you have, and you don’t have a written plan on how you are going to accomplish your fundraising goals, why on Earth do you think you need to write grants? *Note: There is a big difference between a ‘needs list’ and a ‘wish list’.